Online marketing and pronouns get confusing these days. I have two teenage daughters and hear what young people call themselves.

 - Send my free report

-Understanding the different between first, second and third person is important to connect to your users.
+Understanding the difference between first, second, and third person is important to connecting with your users.
 Understanding when and how to use each is critical to your website’s success.

 ——————————-